mozilla-services/tecken/docs/dev.rst

 `black <https://github.com/ambv/black>`_. is the Python code formatting tool we use to format all non-generated Python code.
-In CI, we test that all code passes ``black --check ...``.
+In CI, we test that all code passes ``black --diff --check ...``.
 When doing local development, consider setting up either some sort of "format on save" in your editor or a git pre-commit hook.

 To check that all code is formatted correctly, run: